KanteLabs/Duck-Hunt/readme.md

 ### Notes on Game Structure

 > Code samples, description of challenges you overcame, etc.
 The most challenging part of this project was getting the click events to work correctly and also getting the ducks to fly across the screen in a almost random manner.
 I focused a lot on using functions to control specific aspects of the game.
+I think I did a good job of pacing myself to complete this project.

+I used open license assets such as sprites and audio clips in order for me create a more visually pleasing game.

 ## The Making of DuckHunt